Dental_Negligence_Claims_Nicholson_Jones_Sutton_Solicitors

 The Dental Negligence Claims Process Explained

 Understanding the dental negligence claims process can make pursuing compensation less daunting.
-At NJS Law, we guide you through each step to ensure your claim is handled efficiently and effectively.
+As part of our wider clinical negligence claims service, NJS Law guides you through each step to ensure your claim is handled efficiently and effectively.

 1. Free Case Assessment – We start by reviewing your situation to determine if you have a valid claim.